- 1 NI ELVIS Tutorial Video

 - On a sheet of lined lab note paper from the EG Website, create a truth table that includes three inputs and one output.
 Assign the input variables.
 Include all possible scenarios for the hen, the corn, and the fox.

 - Compute the output column.
-To do this, analyze the three inputs and determine whether the alarm will sound in each scenario.
+To do this, analyze the three inputs and determine if the alarm will sound in each scenario.
 Place a 1 in the output column if the alarm will sound and a 0 if it will not.

 - Note all the combinations that produce a 1 in the output column.